Android Tablets and Phones

 Tap on an important message to open the app

 Long press to turn off or adjust unwanted notifications.

 Manage the Nag!

-Your device gives you complete control of how it alerts you.
-Long-press on any notifications to bring up more options.
-Press the gear icon and then decide:
+Your device provides you with full control over how it alerts you.
+By long-pressing on any notifications, you can access more options.
+Tap the gear icon and choose from the following:

-Set the notifications to silent.
-They will still appear on your list but won't make any sound.
+Silence notifications, allowing them to still appear on your list but without making any sound

-You can also adjust notifications directly in the settings app.
-Not every app sends notifications.
-We recommend that you only adjust settings or turn off notifications as they become a problem.
+You can also manage notifications directly through the settings app.
+Keep in mind, not all apps send notifications, so only adjust settings or turn off notifications as needed.

-It can be very embarrassing when your device rings or beeps in the middle of a movie theatre or church service.
-Thankfully, you can avoid this situation by practicing a simple habit.
-Just put your phone or tablet on silent or vibrate beforehand.
+It can be quite embarrassing when your device rings or beeps in the middle of a movie theatre or church service.
+Thankfully, you can avoid this situation by practicing a simple habit, just put your phone or tablet on silent or vibrate beforehand.

-In addition, use the volume buttons to silence the sounds or to turn on vibrate mode on your phone.
-Remember to turn it back on afterward so you won't miss that important call!
+Another option is to use the volume buttons to mute the sounds or activate vibrate mode on your phone.
+Don't forget to turn it back on after the event so you won't miss important calls.